Authentic Lessons for 21st Century Learning

 • The relationship between the number of sides a polygon has and the sum of its exterior angles.

-When students are done writing, ask for volunteers to share their conclusions from the handout.
+When students are finished writing, ask for volunteers to share their conclusions from the handout.

 Display slide 9 and play the following video, titled "Exterior angles, by magic pi - math animations," so that students can see why a polygon’s exterior angles always have a sum of 360°.